telerik/maui-docs/controls/chart/axes/overview.md

 # .NET MAUI Chart Axes

 The Cartesian Chart plots data points in a coordinate system defined by its two axes.
-Instead of having one axis type that does hundreds of information, axes provides a hierarchy where each concrete axis type exposes a specific functionality.
+Instead of having one axis type that tries to represent various types of information, the two axes provide a hierarchy where each concrete axis type exposes a specific functionality.

 ![Axes Class Diagram](images/axes-class-diagram.png)